google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs (127)Asparagus-சதாவரி Skip to main content

 It has anti-inflammatory properties

-Racemofuran, which is found in shatavari, also has significant anti-inflammatory capabilities.
+Racemofuran, which is found in Shatavari, also has significant anti-inflammatory capabilities.
 According to the book Medicinal Cookery: How You Can Benefit from Nature’s Pharmacy, racemofuran acts similarly in the body as prescription anti-inflammatory drugs known as COX-2 inhibitors.
 These types of drugs are thought to reduce inflammation without serious digestive.

 It may help boost your immune system

-Shatavari is used in Siddha and ayurveda as an immunity booster.
+Shatavari is used in Siddha and Ayurveda as an immunity booster.
 According to a 2004 study, animals treated with shatavari root extract had increased antibodies to a strain of whooping cough when compared to untreated animals.
 The treated animals recovered faster and had improved health overall.
 This suggested an improved immune response.

 It may help relieve cough